SAP/odata-vocabularies/Session.md

 However, cookies are shared across browser tabs and windows, and requests from different tabs or windows would be dispatched to the same server session.
 Again this poses a problem for classic ABAP code which was built under the assumption that each server session is tied to at most one client instance.

-This means that the client application has to be aware of the service's limitations and cooperate to route calls from each client instance (browser tab or window) to a different server session.
-The ABAP server allows this by sending the session id in the response header `sap-contextid`, which client instances will need to echo in subsequent requests.
+This means that the client application has to be aware of the service's limitations and cooperate to route calls from each client application instance (browser tab or window) to a different server session.
+The ABAP server allows this by sending the session id in the response header `sap-contextid`, which client application instances will need to echo as a request header in subsequent requests.

 Also the client needs to adhere to a strict choreography of
 - initiate session